Photo by Kelsey McClellan, styling by Michelle Macguire

 Potentially the lightest carry-on you’ve ever traveled with, Rimowa’s Essential Lite Cabin bag lives up to its name.
 Weighing 30 percent less than its predecessor, the Essential Lite is refined with portability in mind.
-The 4.8-pound, 38-liter carry-on is only separated into two big, zippered sections on the inside, but what it lacks in interior compartmentalization, it makes up for in exterior flash and durability.
+The 4.9-pound, 37-liter carry-on is only separated into two big, zippered sections on the inside, but what it lacks in interior compartmentalization, it makes up for in exterior flash and durability.
 With a polycarbonate shell, it is built to withstand wear and tear but also bend, depending on its environment.
-The bag is available in five eye-catching colors, including a Ferrari red and electric blue, and it has a smooth roll and comfortable T-handle.
+The bag is available in six eye-catching colors, including a Ferrari red and electric blue, and it has a smooth roll and comfortable T-handle.